Last Updated on by Admin

 But these are temporary, and less than ideal, fixes.
 Why should you have to shut down the camera in the middle of taking photos at an important event?
 Or shut down the phone itself?
 I have used a few Pixel phones and the experience was the same.
 Above is a notification that I got used to seeing multiple times every single day on Pixel phones.

 The above warning pops up when you are taking multiple photographs or recording videos.
 Sometimes, it would pop up while using the phone as a hotspot to get work done online on my laptop.
 Pixel smartphones just love to heat up, like the Human Torch of The Fantastic Four.
-It is a small miracle that we are not hearing stories of Pixel phones combusting.
+It is a small miracle that we are not hearing stories of Google Pixel overheating AND combusting.

-The features I disabled to fix the Google Pixel overheating problem
+The features I disabled to mitigate the Google Pixel overheating problem

 I figured this has something to do with the camera, so I dived into the camera settings and fiddled around a while with settings that looked like could be behind this stressing of the phone.
 I won’t bore you with all the details.
 Here are the settings that I now have disabled in the Google camera:

 - Enable time lapse for Astrophotography (under Advanced)

 I know these are a lot of features to disable, but I was desperate to have a stable and functional phone that I could actually use daily without being sabotaged in the middle of an important task.
 And it looks like I achieved just that.
 There is still some warmth when you use the phone for a while, but it doesn’t get severely warm or hot any more and those warmth/heat notifications don’t pop-up anymore.